 Diverse Product Offering.
 We are able to attract consumers across multiple categories within the recreational powerboat industry.
-We currently have twelve (12) different catamaran models in production that range from 24-feet to 40-feet long.
-In addition, we are currently designing a model line of electric powered catamarans ranging from 18-feet to 26-feet long.
+We currently have ten (10) different catamaran models in production that range from 24-feet to 40-feet long offered at retail prices that start at approximately \$65,000 and go up to \$860,000.
+In addition, two additional gas-powered models are being marketed now for delivery in one to three months and we are currently designing a model line of electric powered catamarans ranging from 18-feet to 28-feet long.

 Focus on Innovative Product Offerings.
 We are currently designing numerous new boat models to meet market demand.
-Our newly designed boats range from a fully electric model line that include an 18-foot and 22-foot Baycat that will be powered by a single outboard electric motor, a 26-foot twin motor outboard electric Oceancat and a 24-foot twin inboard/ outboard electric Oceancat.
+Our newly designed boats range from a fully electric model line that include an 18-foot and 22-foot Baycat that will be powered by a single outboard electric motor, a 26-foot and 28-foot twin motor outboard electric Oceancat and a 24-foot twin inboard/ outboard electric Oceancat.
 We are also developing two large off-shore power catamarans with traditional gas-powered engines, the 340 GFX and the largest Twin Vee to date, the 400 GFX.
 The 400 GFX is being designed to have a range of over 800 miles and will have the option of being powered by dual or quad engines.
 In addition, we are also designing and engineering an all-electric outboard propulsion system under the name "ELECTRA" for other makes and models of boats.